brucehoward-cl/songtransposer/README.md

 SPECIAL INSTRUCTIONS
 None!
 Nothing needed other than a python engine.
 Instructions on how to use the interface will print upon execution.
+Disclaimer: I didn't spend a lot of time on making the user interface robust.
+But it'll work for what it's supposed to do.

+TO EXECUTE APP:   python master_loop.py

 ASSUMPTIONS
 This application is actually written with someone who has some musical knowledge.
 That is where its main value rests.